bediger4000/linked_lists/README.md

 1 -> 2 -> 3 -> 4 ->
 4 -> 3 -> 2 -> 1 ->
 ```

+### Is a list palindromic?

+Given a singly linked list of integers,
+determine whether or not it's a palindrome.

+Uses the "finding the middle element of a list" and "reversing a list in place" tasks.
+Ruins the original list in order to find out if that list qualifies as a palindrome.

 ## Cracking the Coding Interview

 Linked list questions.